3.5.3. Data Model Relationships

 and belongsTo

-methods accept a function as a first parameter.
+methods accept a function as the first parameter.
 The function returns the associated data model.

-method also requires passing as a second parameter an object with the property mappedBy
+Both methods also accept a second parameter object with the property mappedBy

 .
 Its value is the name of the relationship property in the other data model.